gazhds/Bachelor-Project/README.md

 ## 🧪 How to Run the Code

-> ⚠️ The project was conducted at ITU using high-performance computing (HPC) resources provided by supervisors.
+> ⚠️ The project was conducted at ITU using high-performance computing (HPC); the data was provided by supervisors.
 Data is not included in the repository.

 ### Environment Setup